 Individuals with THCT deficiency may also have unusual craniofacial features and/or additional skeletal abnormalities.
 The head is usually of normal size but may be abnormally narrow at the temples (bitemporal narrowing).
 In addition, the face may appear abnormally long (elongated) and thin with large, poorly developed ears.
 In some cases, THCT deficiency may also be associated with abnormal side-to-side curvature of the spine (scoliosis); depression of the breastbone (“funnel chest” or pectus excavatum); and/or foot defects.

-THCT deficiency is caused by an abnormality (mutation) in the MCT8 (SLC16A2) gene leading to alteration in the structure and function of the MCT8 protein.
+THCT deficiency is caused by a change (mutation) in the MCT8 (SLC16A2) gene leading to alteration in the structure and function of the MCT8 protein.
 The abnormal protein is unable to transport thyroid hormone produced by the thyroid gland into the brain, thus affecting its development.
+49 distinct MCT8 gene mutations have been identified in patients with THCT deficiency.

 THCT deficiency is inherited as an X-linked genetic condition.
 X-linked genetic disorders are conditions caused by an abnormal gene on the X chromosome and manifests mostly in males.
 Females that have a defective gene present on one of their X chromosomes are carriers for that disorder.
 Carrier females usually do not display symptoms because females have two X chromosomes and one carries the defective gene.
 Males have one X chromosome that is inherited from their mother and if a male inherits an X chromosome that contains a defective gene he will develop the disease.
 Female carriers of an X-linked disorder have a 25% chance with each pregnancy to have a carrier daughter like themselves, a 25% chance to have a non-carrier daughter, a 25% chance to have a son affected with the disease and a 25% chance to have an unaffected son.